Shog9/flagtools/README.md

 #### Incompatable:
-- ArtOfCode's [Show Comment Flagger](https://github.com/ArtOfCode-/Userscripts/raw/master/stackexchange/mod/comment_flagger.user.js) userscript is not compatable with Flag Filter, so having it will not reveal who flagged comments on the question page while Flag Filter is active.
-Flagger usernames can still be viewed on the flags dashboard or by temporarily disabling Flag Filter.
+- ArtOfCode's [Show Comment Flagger](https://github.com/ArtOfCode-/Userscripts/raw/master/stackexchange/mod/comment_flagger.user.js) userscript is not compatable with Flag ToC, so having it will not reveal who flagged comments on the question page while Flag ToC is active.
+Flagger usernames can still be viewed on the flags dashboard or by temporarily disabling Flag ToC.
 Both userscripts can be active simultaneously without causing any errors.

 <a id="overview"></a>
 ## Overview

-Flag Filter works by moving the flag content from the vertically-scrolling Waffle Bar directly onto the page with the Waffle Bar becoming a table-of-contents listing all posts (identified by post type and username) with active flags and type of flag.
+Flag ToC works by moving the flag content from the vertically-scrolling Waffle Bar directly onto the page with the Waffle Bar becoming a table-of-contents listing all posts (identified by post type and username) with active flags and type of flag.
 While the native Waffle Bar is useful on questions with few flags, the more flags that exist on a Q&A thread, the more real estate the bar takes up, and the more searching the moderator has to do to match up the flag with the flagged post or comment and see it in context.

 When it comes to comments, the content is duplicated, as the comment text appears both on the page and in the Waffle Bar.
 On sites with huge volumes of comment flags, this makes for a lot of scrolling inside the Waffle Bar to review the flags and it's still often necessary (or at least helpful) to see them in context with the rest of the (unflagged) comments.

-Compare, these two images are the native view and Flag Filter view of the same post with many flags:
+Compare, these two images are the native view and Flag ToC view of the same post with many flags:

 The native view of a question with lots of flags: